haesleinhuepf/human-eval-bia/README.md

 ## Adding dependencies

+We aim at collecting all Python libraries that LLMs are capable of using in the bio-image analysis context in the [requirements.txt](requirements.txt) file.
+Additionally, for documentation purposes, we want to document in which environment the last evaluation was executed.
+Thus, also an environment.yml file needs to be updated, in particular when requirements change.
 If the new test-case requires specific Python libraries to be installed, please add them to the [requirements.txt](requirements.txt).
 Also update the [environment.yml](environment.yml) file using this command:

 ```